Waqas-Khan-CodeCanvas/grihf-frontend_capstone_starter_code/README.md

 ## Project Overview

-This project is part of a digital initiative by **StayeHealthy**, a non-profit organization focused on improving healthcare accessibility in remote areas with minimal or no medical resources.
+This project is part of a digital initiative by **HealthCare**, a non-profit organization focused on improving healthcare accessibility in remote areas with minimal or no medical resources.
 The goal is to create a user-friendly web-based platform that helps patients book consultations with doctors and specialists, manage health records, and access essential healthcare services — anytime, anywhere.

 ## Problem Statement